blockjarvis/ciproject2/README.md

 - FontAwesome: The icons in the footer were taken from Font Awesome.

 ### Media
-1. images were sourced from:
-   -
-   -
-   -
-   -

-2. All icons were sourced from [Flaticon](https://www.flaticon.com/).
+1. All icons and images were sourced from [Flaticon](https://www.flaticon.com/).

-3. Photoshop was used to make the logo and all the art, by a graphic designer (Rodrigo Lorenzo).
+2. Photoshop was used to make the logo and all the art, by a graphic designer (Rodrigo Lorenzo).

 ### Acknowledgements